LieberLieber/LemonTree.Automation.Workflows/.github/README.md

  Then, it pushes the updated EA model back to the originating branch, automatically keeping the two manifestations of the model in synch.
- Finally, it generates a review-session file, uploads it to artifactory and post a message in the pull request containing conflict status and a link to the review session
+ Finally, it generates a review-session file, uploads it to artifactory and post a message in the pull request containing conflict status and a link to the review session.